chinocchio/EthicalHacking/README.md

 # Ethical Hacking Technical Report

-## Sample Name of Company: Acme Inc.
+## Name of Company: Procas T Nation

+### Prepared by: Chino Lawrence A. Noble and Boyet P. Peñales

+### Date: May 10, 2024

 ### Executive Summary:

-This report details the findings of an ethical hacking assessment conducted for Acme Inc. The assessment, authorized in writing on 10/05/2024, aimed to identify vulnerabilities within the organization's network infrastructure, applications, and systems.
+This report details the findings of an ethical hacking assessment conducted for Procas T Nation.
+The assessment, authorized in writing on 10/05/2024, aimed to identify vulnerabilities within the organization's network infrastructure, applications, and systems.
 Penetration testing and vulnerability scanning methodologies were employed to uncover critical, high, and medium-risk security weaknesses.
 This report outlines these vulnerabilities, assigns a Common Vulnerability Scoring System (CVSS) score for each, and provides actionable recommendations for remediation.

 ### Vulnerability Summary: